120 Secrecy Orders [R-07.2015]

 - (c) When the national application is found to be in condition for allowance except for the secrecy order the applicant and the agency which caused the secrecy order to be issued will be notified.
 This notice (which is not a notice of allowance under § 1.311 of this chapter) does not require reply by the applicant and places the national application in a condition of suspension until the secrecy order is removed.
 When the secrecy order is removed the Patent and Trademark Office will issue a notice of allowance under § 1.311 of this chapter, or take such other action as may then be warranted.

-- (d) International applications under secrecy order will not be mailed, delivered, or otherwise transmitted to the international authorities or the applicant.
+- (d) International applications and international design applications under secrecy order will not be mailed, delivered, or otherwise transmitted to the international authorities or the applicant.
 International applications under secrecy order will be processed up to the point where, if it were not for the secrecy order, record and search copies would be transmitted to the international authorities or the applicant.

 - (a) A petition for rescission or removal of a secrecy order may be filed by, or on behalf of, any principal affected thereby.
 Such petition may be in letter form, and it must be in duplicate.